mjbradvica/personal-website-articles/2024/simplifying-state-for-reference-types.md

 }
 ```

-The [StructuredClone](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) method is useable in most modern front-end frameworks to give developers a type-safe, native implementation of the deep clone algorithm.
+The [StructuredClone](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) method is usable in most modern front-end frameworks to give developers a type-safe, native implementation of the deep clone algorithm.
 We have simply wrapped the method in a new hook that may be reused in our application.

 > This new hook is only required for reference types.
 Primitives need not apply.